SNOW-CAD Practice Question: Automating application logic with business rules and scripts

 Add a condition to the business rule so that it only executes when specific important fields (e.g., status, assigned to) are changed.

-Option B is correct.
 Adding a condition to limit execution to only significant changes (e.g., important fields) reduces the frequency of the heavy operation.
 Option A is not valid because before business rules cannot write to a different table after the operation; they would need to use a separate script.
-Option C might cause delays if asynchronous is not properly configured, and still runs the same operation.
-Option D removes functionality entirely, which is not desired.
+Option C is incorrect because implementing the audit logic using a script include called from a UI policy is not suitable; UI policies are client-side and cannot perform server-side operations like writing to an audit table.
+Option D might cause delays if asynchronous execution is not properly configured, and it still runs the same operation; additionally, asynchronous business rules can lead to data consistency issues.

 Answer analysis